Media Slant is Contagious: Introduction

+As a third and final mechanism, we discuss whether FNC's effect on local newspapers could work through competitive pressures in the local news market.
+Several suggestive analyses provide no evidence that competition drives the observed rightward shift in newspaper slant (e.g., we find no FNC effect on local newspaper circulation).

-These findings add to the literature in political science and political economy on biased media (e.g., \citeauthor{AshworthShotts2010JoPE}, \citeyear{AshworthShotts2010JoPE}; \citeauthor{Prat_2018}, \citeyear{Prat_2018}).\footnote{For surveys on the empirical and theoretical literature, see \cite{Puglisi_Snyder_2015} and \cite{Gentzkow_et_al_2015}, respectively.} This literature provides good evidence that mass media have an impact on election outcomes and readers' policy preferences.
-For the U.S., \cite{Gentzkow_Shapiro_2011} report that the opening of local newspapers boosts voter turnout. \cite{drago2014meet} find similar results for Italy. \cite{Chiang_Knight_2011} show that a newspaper endorsement for a presidential candidate shifts voting intentions in favor of this candidate. \cite{djourelova2020media} shows, for the case of immigration and border security, that the language used in newspapers can causally shift readers' policy preferences.
-Beyond the United States, \cite{Enikolopov_et_al_2011} find that Russian voters with access to an independent television station are more supportive of anti-Putin parties.\footnote{Prominent contributions on the persuasive effects of the mass media around the world also include \cite{adena2015radio}, \cite{dellavigna2014cross}, or \cite{yanagizawa2014propaganda}.
-For surveys on the political effects of the mass media, see \cite{prat_stroemberg_2013} and \cite{Stroemberg_2015}.}
+These findings add to the literature in economics and political science on biased media (e.g., \citeauthor{AshworthShotts2010JoPE}, \citeyear{AshworthShotts2010JoPE}; \citeauthor{Prat_2018}, \citeyear{Prat_2018}).\footnote{For surveys on the empirical and theoretical literature, see \cite{Puglisi_Snyder_2015} and \cite{Gentzkow_et_al_2015}, respectively.
+See also \citet{Stroemberg_2015}.} This literature provides extensive evidence that mass media shift election outcomes and readers' political preferences.
+First, \cite{Gentzkow_Shapiro_2011} and \cite{drago2014meet} report that the opening of local newspapers boosts voter turnout. \cite{Chiang_Knight_2011} show that a newspaper endorsement for a presidential candidate shifts voting intentions in favor of this candidate. \cite{djourelova2023persuasion} shows, for the case of immigration and border security, that the language used in newspapers can causally shift readers' policy preferences.
+Beyond the United States, \cite{Enikolopov_et_al_2011} find that Russian voters with access to an independent television station are more supportive of anti-Putin parties.\footnote{Other prominent contributions on the mass media's persuasive effects around the world include \cite{adena2015radio}, \cite{dellavigna2014cross}, and \cite{yanagizawa2014propaganda}. \cite{prat_stroemberg_2013} and \cite{Stroemberg_2015} provide surveys on the mass media' political effects.}

-Regarding Fox News in particular, \cite{DellaVignaKaplan2007TQJoE} and \cite{MartinYurukoglu2017AER} document that a quasi-experimental increase in exposure leads to higher Republican vote shares \citep[see also][]{ash2021effect}.
-Moreover, it has also been shown that cable news can affect voter knowledge \citep{Hopkins_and_Ladd_2014,SchroederStone2015JoPE}, fiscal policy decisions \citep{GallettaandAsh2019}, as well as behaviors during the COVID-19 pandemic and belief in electoral conspiracy in the 2020 U.S. election \citep{bursztyn2020misinformation,ash2020effect}.
-None of these previous papers look at the influence of partisan narratives using text analysis, nor do they look at effects on other news outlets.
+Regarding FNC in particular, there is a body of research documenting its political and societal impact -- beyond shifting votes \citep{DellaVignaKaplan2007TQJoE,MartinYurukoglu2017AER,ash2021effect,li2022media}.
+It has also been shown that cable news can affect voter knowledge \citep{Hopkins_and_Ladd_2014,SchroederStone2015JoPE}, fiscal policy decisions \citep{ash2023cable}, as well as behaviors during the COVID-19 pandemic \citep{bursztyn2020misinformation,ash2020effect,Simonov2022}.
+We add to this work by looking at the influence of partisan narratives using text analysis, studying the spillover effects on other news outlets.